 - Mrs G Wright – Deputy Headteacher

-- Ms Wetherell – Teacher
+- Ms Wetherell – Teacher/SLT

 Our Governor with responsibility for safeguarding is Mrs H Hood.
 The school actively engages with the Durham Safeguarding Children Partnership.

 In school the children are encouraged to speak to staff if they have anything that is upsetting them either at school, at home or elsewhere.
 The children are listened to in a sensitive and encouraging manner, and any issues are dealt with appropriately.